iagoleal/iagoleal.github.io/content/posts/calculus-symbolic.md

 ```

 A rational function is formed of sums, products, and divisions
-of numbers and a indeterminate symbol, traditionally denoted by $x$.
+of numbers and an indeterminate symbol, traditionally denoted by $x$.
 An example is something like

 $$ \frac{32x^4 + \frac{5}{4}x^3 - x + 21}{\frac{5x^{87} - 1}{23x} + 41 x^{76}}.$$